Cold War (1979–1985): Operation RYAN

 In 1981, the Chairman of the KGB, Yuri Andropov, and General Secretary Leonid Brezhnev launched the largest ever Soviet intelligence gathering campaign, Operation RYAN (Russian: Raketno Yadernoye Napadenie (Ракетно ядерное нападение), meaning "nuclear missile attack").
 The purpose of this exercise was to deploy operatives to collect as much information as possible on the possibility of a nuclear first strike from the U.S. or other NATO powers.

 This eight year watchdog initiative seemed to unnerve rather than reassure the USSR.
 With all of the information flowing in, it was unclear which piece of intelligence marked the initiation of a preemptive strike, which would call for immediate action from the Soviet side, before the U.S. could even get weapons in the air.
 When the U.S. rolled out a new class of intermediate-range ballistic missiles, the Pershing II, the KGB knew that the Americans were ready to strike, and if it was a preemptive strike, the Soviet arsenal of retaliatory weapons would be at a high risk.
 In February 1983, the KGB doubled down on Operation RYAN, focusing on any possible indication of a U.S. plan to attack and exponentially increasing tensions.

-The shooting-down of KAL-007
+The airplane shootdown

 Korean Air Lines flight 007 (KAL-007) was headed toward Seoul, South Korea from Anchorage, AK on September 1, 1983.
 On its way, the flight passed over the Soviet Kamchatka Peninsula, which was not a part of the flight plan.
 Soviet fighters launched air-to-air missiles and shot down the passenger plane under orders from Soviet commanders.
 KAL-007 crashed into the Pacific Ocean, and the 269 passengers on board died.
 Among the dead was Larry McDonald, a US Congressman from Georgia.

 The timing of this event along with the multiple other conflicts between the U.S. and the Soviet Union in 1983 created a political climate of high tension which could have quickly escalated to disastrous actions by either side in response.